 In the year 1858 the then British collector of Chengalpattu passed an executive order establishing Vedanthangal as a ‘sanctuary’ apparently without any supporting legislation.
 In 1936 it was officially declared a ‘wildlife sanctuary’ and in 1962 it became a Reserve Forest under the Madras Forest Act.
 In 1988 the Vedanthagal Lake Bird Sanctuary came into existence under the Wildlife Protection Act, 1972.
 All through these legal tangles the farmers of this area zealously guarded the lake and it’s birds especially the visiting migratory species.
 It is on record that they even petitioned the government against the British officers hunting in the area.

 The farmers have a good reason to guard the place and the birds.
 On the opposite side of the lake is a large area growing paddy using the lake water.
 Because of the birds, free fertilizers are added to the lake water.
-A Bund separates the lake from the paddy fields and the water flow is controlled by 4 small canals.
+A Bund separates the lake from the paddy fields and the water flow is controlled by 4 small gates.
 The Bund is now converted into a beautiful pathway and two watch towers have been constructed.
-The small sanctuary with a very density of birds is regulated by the Forest Department of the state.
+The small sanctuary with a very high density of birds is regulated by the Forest Department of the state.

 Many farmers are benefitted by the bird droppings which work as a natural fertilizer.
 Here at Vedanthangal this same phenomenon has been harnessed to the maximum benefit and very systematically.

 The lake and the paddy fields on the opposite side.